schadis/DMWC-Warrior/README.md

 * I hope you arent angry immy
 * IF you wanna know what good settings are go to https://guybrushgit.github.io/WarriorSim/ and sim it

+## 14.05.2020

+* If unitdebuff returns something else for sunder armor than 0-5 stacks sunder armor will be ignored

 ## 04.05.2020

 * New settings Tabs for better overview